 The Primary Role of the Medical Review Officer

 Medical review officers (MROs) ensure the accuracy and integrity of laboratory positive drug testing results from urine and DOT (Department of Transportation) specimens.
+In addition, many organizations complement their in-house expertise by partnering with a reputable Drug Testing Service Near Me to further enhance testing reliability.
 The benefits and roles of becoming an MRO include:

 • Ensuring the accuracy of illicit drug test results.
 MROs are responsible for reviewing and verifying drug test results.
 This ensures that results are accurate and reliable.
 On a per individual basis, any unreliable results can severely affect the individuals involved and the organizations they work for.